 Richa is an award-winning statistician turned filmmaker.
 Films were not a big part of Richa’s childhood growing up in India, but she fell in love with the medium while pursuing her masters degree in statistics.
 Her films have screened at 45+ festivals around the world and won 10+ awards.
 Her work has been supported by The Future Of Film Is Female, Tasveer, Stowe Narrative Lab, and Diverse Intelligence Summer Institute.
 She is a 2022 New York Stage & Film Fellow.

 Richa's works marry the cerebral with the emotional and aim to bring you into the metacognitive rabbit holes she herself finds fascinating.
 Current projects include a TV series in development about neuroscience which won Best Hour Pilot at the 2020 Nashville Film Festival; a genre anthology piece for the Open Door Film Project, and a feature-length film about the self-perception of motherhood.
 Her work has been profiled in Women & Hollywood, Brown Girl Magazine, New York Women in Film & Television podcast, several podcasts, and more.
 Her film writings have appeared on Static Mass Emporium, a UK-based independent film publication.

-Richa is a strong proponent for increasing diversity in storytelling and serves as the Vice President of Development for NYC Women Filmmakers, a non-profit organization dedicated to supporting women in film.
-She was a 2020 Fellow with South Asian Americans in Public Service to mentor the next generation of diaspora leaders in America.
-A storyteller at heart, she is drawn to stories of courage.
-She grew up in India and currently resides in NYC with her husband, baby boy and a punkish puppy.
+Richa is a strong proponent for increasing diversity in storytelling and serves on the advisory board for Pano (formerly, NYC Women Filmmakers), a non-profit organization dedicated to supporting women in film.
+She is drawn to stories of courage, even more as a new mother.
+She grew up in India and currently resides in NYC with her husband, baby boy, and a punkish puppy.